-The data captured from this survey and additional surveys will be used to inform the development of a professional framework for TPs.
+The data captured from this survey and additional surveys will be used to help inform the planned development of a professional framework for TPs.
+We want to ensure that this framework is designed to reflect the current and future requirements for the role and wider transfusion workforce.